d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ```

 The following `rnn` function defines how to compute the hidden state and output
-in a time step.
+in a timestep.
 The activation function here uses the $\tanh$ function.
 As
 described in :numref:`sec_mlp`, the
 mean value of the $\tanh$ function is 0, when the elements are evenly
 distributed over the real numbers.